KahWee - Web Development, AI Tools & Tech Trends

 • Case-sensitivity bugs: Database queries failed due to case-sensitive matching that worked in Remix

 Multiple commits were dedicated to resolving TypeScript errors, indicating hours of type debugging across the migration.
-This taught me that React Router v7's type system is more strict than Remix v2, which is ultimately beneficial but creates friction during migration.
+React Router v7's type system is more strict than Remix v2, which is ultimately beneficial but creates friction during migration.

 What Actually Changed

-The migration touched 40 files with 327 insertions and 918 deletions - a net reduction of 591 lines.
-The main changes were package dependencies (replacing all @remix-run/* packages with React Router equivalents), build scripts (changed to use react-router CLI), and Vite configuration (simplified from complex Remix config with future flags to minimal React Router setup).
+The migration touched 40 files with 327 insertions and 918 deletions — a net reduction of 591 lines.
+The main changes: package dependencies (replacing all @remix-run/* packages), build scripts (switched to react-router CLI), and Vite configuration.

 The Vite config transformation was dramatic: